 For some companies, growth acceleration is a critical, cultural underpinning.
 For others, finding the right guide to consistent double-digit growth is essential to the process.
-Regardless, consider these three keys to growth acceleration before you take another step forward.
+Regardless, consider these three keys to financial and business growth acceleration before you take another step forward.

 The Courage to Execute.
 Based on MarshBerry data, firms that are the most successful at implementing growth accelerating strategies have one thing in common – the courage to execute.
 When taking on an initiative like growth acceleration, using a strongly connotative word like “execute” is both meaningful and intentional.
 How many times has a great plan failed because it was poorly executed by the talent in your firm?
 The courage to execute hinges on two critical components: clear communication surrounding the purpose of the goal(s); and the willingness of all stakeholders to be held accountable for their role in the initiative.

-Some firms can honestly assess themselves.
+Some firms can honestly assess themselves without professional consulting services.
 Others need someone by their side with different vantage points aimed at having a positive impact and purposeful intent to institutionalize best-in-class behavior.
 If you have questions about Today’s ViewPoint, or would like to learn more about how you can drive growth acceleration for your firm, email or call David Soforenko, Executive Vice President, at 440.220.4101.

 Subscribe to MarshBerry’s Today’s ViewPoint blog for the latest news and updates and follow us on social media.